breathemonoxide/Gtag-downloader/README.md

-# WELCOME TO GTAG DOWNLOADER!

-Quickly and easily download older builds of gorilla tag
+# Quickly and easily download older builds of gorilla tag

+Be sure to join the discord server for help and announcements! https://discord.gg/F9kU5HNqWc

-# Why no multiplayer?
+# FAQ

-The main reason for no multiplayer is for legal reasons as we are not exactly sure how the law would see this also we dont fancy a cease and desist from Another Axiom.

-# Can this get me banned from gorilla tag?

-Nope!
-The builds of gorilla tag you are downloading are entirely seperate from your officially installed version meaning in no way do they even know eachother exists.

-# Im having a problem what do i do?

-You can join the Discord server: https://discord.gg/F9kU5HNqWc and seek the support you need!
-We are always happy to help :)
+Can you add multiplayer?

+We could but it would make GTAG downloader too similar to the project "GT patcher".

+Will there be a linux release?

+We would love to make one and have plans to do so in the near future.

+Why does it ask for my steam credidentials?

+This is to verify that you own Gorilla Tag before you download any builds as without this GTAG downloader would be illegal.
+No credentials go to us or depotdownloader but go straight to steam.

+Why are there only historical Quest builds?

+This is because honestly we dont know how quest auth would work so you can just have historical for now.

+When will GTAG downloader be out of pre-release

+Hopefully by the end of November 2024 but you can still download pre-release versions